 Touch is developed as early as three weeks after conception, making it the first sense a baby will develop in the womb.
 That goes to show just how central it is to our development.
 Once a baby is born, touch becomes extremely important to overall mental and cognitive development.

 You’ve most likely heard of “skin on skin,” an encouraged practice between a newborn and its parents, right?
 Well, that is all about touch.
 Studies show that a lack of touch during a child’s early years can actually slow the growth of infants.
 And physical touch continues to be crucial in old age too.

 Our point?
 If touch is THIS important during our early years, being deprived of it in our daily life can have equally heavy impacts on our mind and body.

 EVALUATE HOW MUCH PHYSICALITY THERE IS IN YOUR LIFE

-The mental and physical benefits of physical touch, be it an arm around a friend, a peck on the cheek or a long squishy hug, are undeniable.
+The mental and physical benefits of physical touch are massive.
+Whether an arm around a friend, a peck on the cheek or a long squishy hug, the benefits are undeniable.
 Take some time to evaluate the amount of touch in your life and start upgrading your wellness!

 TMB WELLNESS STARTER KIT

 Don’t miss out on getting FREE advice from Toronto functional medicine practitioner, Dr.Bhat!
 Get started with FREE monthly wellness action items for some effective results right away!

 What’s inside?
 Bio-hacks, incredible recipes, functional medicine wisdom and personal letters from Dr. Bhat that you DON’T want to MISS!